soldni/personal-website/content/about.md

 My current research is in the field of Natural Language Processing (NLP) and Information Retrieval (IR).
 In particular, I am interested in:

-- [Building effective and efficient information systems](/research#eff-info-sys), such as retrieval and question answering.
-Lately, I've been following on **scientific literature** applications: how do researchers look for information?
-How can we support them in processing literature more effectively?
+- [Building effective and efficient information systems](/research#eff-info-sys), for tasks such as information retrieval and question answering.
+Lately, I have been investigating **scientific literature** applications: *How do academic researchers and practitioners look for information?* *How can we support them in processing literature more effectively*?
 - [Cross-language information ranking and selection](/research#cross-lang).
 Since the vast majority of online content is concentrated in **few languages**, how do we close the gap for those who **do not speak** them?
 - [Generative models for improving presentation of information](/research#generation).
 How can we use natural language generation to **improve the output** of information systems?
 - [Open source tools and data for NLP](/research#oss-nlp).
-I develop and maintain several tools and datasets to support NLP research.
+I develop and maintain several tools and datasets that power my research and that I hope will be useful to others.

 Please visit my [research page](/research) for more details!